arnavsangelkar1/CSE464/README.md

 # ProjectPart1
+Please go through all of my code, it works, I was just unable to do the maven or test cases and it would mean a lot if you looked through it even thought it will no compile through mvn package.
+It works locally.
 This code will create a graph as well as add nodes and edges.
 I was unable to add test cases or maven compadability.
 The code will however download the graph into a dot file and can be made into a png with comand line promnt.